dyninst/dyninst/docs/dyninstAPI/public/BPatch_instruction.h.rst

   .. cpp:function:: bool hasAStore() const
   .. cpp:function:: bool hasAPrefetch_NP() const
   .. cpp:function:: unsigned int getNumberOfAccesses() const

   .. cpp:function:: bool isALoad(int which = 0) const

+    Checks if the memory access is a load (memory is read into a register).

   .. cpp:function:: bool isAStore(int which = 0) const

+    Return true if the memory access is write.
+Some machine instructions may both load and store.

   .. cpp:function:: bool isAPrefetch_NP(int which = 0) const

+    Return true if memory access is a prefetch (i.e, it has no observable effect on user registers).
+It this returns true, the instruction is considered neither load nor store.
+Prefetches are detected only on IA32.

   .. cpp:function:: bool isConditional_NP(int which = 0) const
   .. cpp:function:: bool isNonTemporal_NP(int which = 0) const

   .. cpp:function:: int prefetchType_NP(int which = 0) const

+    If the memory access is a prefetch, this method returns a platform specific prefetch type.

   .. cpp:function:: int conditionCode_NP(int which = 0) const

 .. cpp:class:: BPatch_register